pottekkat/personal-website/content/about.md

 I also try to [write daily](/categories/daily-dose-of-pottekkat/), but fair warning: I don't stop to edit these.

-Unless mentioned otherwise, all material in this blog is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0).
+Unless mentioned otherwise, all material in this blog is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0), and the [source code](https://github.com/navendu-pottekkat/navendu-pottekkat.github.io) of this website is available under the [MIT license](https://github.com/navendu-pottekkat/navendu-pottekkat.github.io/blob/hugo/LICENSE).

 ### Ethics Statement